ComedicChimera/chai/docs/Chai Notes/Feature Notes/Pragmas.md

 ## Builtin Pragmas
 ### Require
 The require directive specifies a condition of compilation.
 The directive identifier is `require`.
-It accepts a condition that if false will prevent compilation.
+It accepts a condition that if false will prevent compilation of all code which occurs after the require.

 **Examples:**
 ```
-$ require false  # file will never compile
+#require false  # file will never compile

-$ require os == "windows"  # conditional compilation based on OS
+#require OS == "windows"  # conditional compilation based on OS

-$ require arch == "amd64"  # conditional compilation based on architecture
+#require ARCH == "amd64"  # conditional compilation based on architecture
 ```

 *Note*: More advanced conditions may be supported in the future

-### C Source
+### C Import
 The C source directive will allow for the direct inclusion of C source code in Chai files.
-The directive identifier is `csrc`.
+The directive identifier is `cimport`.
 It accepts a string (can be multi-line) of C code to include.

 For more information and examples of this directive, see [[C Bindings]].